Gameday inactives, injuries and weather: Week 15

 Chicago

+Inactives: RB Artavis Pierce, OG Lachavious Simmons, CB Jaylon Johnson, S Deon Bush and CB Buster Skrine

-Lineup notes: TE Jimmy Graham (hip) was limited all week and carries a questionable tag.
+Lineup notes: TE Jimmy Graham (hip) was limited all week and carries a questionable tag, but he will play.

 Minnesota